 including worker burnout (for the Ontario Ministry of the Attorney General, 2010-2011);

-scorecard framework.
-The project included a number of multi-method surveys (on-line and mail).
-A Canada-wide mail-out survey of
+a balanced scorecard framework.
+The project included a number of multi-method surveys.
+A Canada-wide survey of

 30,000 households asked about awareness, experience, and satisfaction regarding services received from the RCMP.

-RCMP employees were surveyed on-line, as well as policing agencies, clients of the RCMP's contract policing (selected provinces, territories,
+services.
+Over 9,000 RCMP employees, policing agencies, clients of the RCMP's contract policing (selected provinces,

 particularly interprovincial reciprocal visits between high school youth.
 The review reflected a